Hydraulic Calculations Every Firefighter Needs to Know

 NP: Nozzle Inlet Pressure in PSI

-Friction Loss Formula
+Friction Loss

 The friction loss formula allows you to calculate the friction loss you experience from the pump to the nozzle.
 This number affects the pump discharge pressure needed to achieve your desired flow rate.

-FL = C(Q/100)2 X (L/100).
+FL = C(Q/100)^2 X (L/100)

 FL: Friction Loss in PSI

-Flow Rate: in GPM
+Q: Flow Rate in GPM

-Pump Discharge Pressure
+Pump Discharge Pressure (PDP)

-Pump Discharge Pressure, or PDP, is calculated so that you can properly pump your hose and nozzle combination to achieve your target flow rate.
+Pump discharge pressure, or PDP, is calculated so that you can properly pump your hose and nozzle combination to achieve your target flow rate.
 Improperly setting your PDP can cause you to over or under pump a nozzle, which affects flow rate, nozzle reaction, and stream reach.

 PDP = NP + FL